 - Terry Bogard in The King of Fighters '95 also indulges into this: "You had guts, kid.
 Now wipe 'em off the pavement!"

 - Rokhan in Warcraft III offers this unit response gem: "I've lost me head!
 It was about, ah, yea big, I was keeping in on my spear.
 If you find it let me know."

-- World of Warcraft has the Wizard of Oz event in Karazhan.
+- The Wizard of Oz event in Karazhan.
 The Tin-Man's starting line is "I could really use a heart.
 Say, can I have yours?"

 - There is one mission in Grand Theft Auto IV called "Have a Heart", in which Niko, under Elizabeta's orders, has to take the shot-dead bodies of Manny and his cameraman to a doctor-slash-organ dealer, falling more under this trope than what one could expect.

 - From Radiant Historia: "After he'd spilled his guts, well... he spilled his guts."